What does a Support Specialist do?

 - Provide technical support to customers via phone, email, and chat.

-- Diagnose and resolve technical issues in a timely manner.
+- Diagnose and resolve technical issues in a timely and efficient manner.

 - Document customer interactions and resolutions in the support system.